-Did you know that you can add images to your ebook manuscript?
+Did you know that you can add images and pictures to your ebook manuscript?

 Your images can be in colour, but depending on what device a reader uses, your images may change to black and white on devices such as Kindles.

 Here is a step by step guide to adding images to an ebook manuscript, with screenshots.

 The first step in adding images to your text is to reduce the size of each of your images.
 As an ebook is a small electronic file, large images should be avoided.

 To resize your image, open your image file in an image editor.
 From the menu, select adjust size.
 You will see the width, height, and resolution of your image.
 These need to be changed.